To access: AppDynamics Home > Servers > double-click server > Processes

 This information is specific to processes monitored on a Windows server.

 - Default: Retrieve all Windows processes and metadata.
-Starting with Machine Agent 4.5.4, the Effective User information is excluded by default to improve performance.
+Starting with Machine Agent 4.5.4, Effective User information is excluded by default to improve performance.

 APPDYNAMICS_ENABLE_PROCESS_OWNER_INFORMATION: Retrieve all Windows processes and metadata, including the Effective User, but the Machine Agent may experience performance issues.
 This is available starting with Machine Agent 4.5.4.